aggre/ullr/README.md

 ---

-💡 How to preprocess style tags with PostCSS: 💅 https://github.com/aggre/lit-style

 ## `subscribe`

 `subscribe` is a lit directive.

-Subscribe to `Observable<T>` of RxJS and re-rendering with a callback function.
+Subscribe to `Observable<T>` of RxJS and re-rendering with the passed callback function.

-When the directive part is removed, it will automatically `unsubscribe`.
+When the directive part is removed, the observable will automatically `unsubscribe`.

 ```ts
 import { html } from 'lit'